 Make sure that you avoid puppy mills and pet stores.
 These sources often sacrifice the interests of the animals in favor of making money.

 Mixed breeds can be harder to find than purebred dogs, but they’re still out there.
-Check the newspaper and look around online.
-Once you do find a breeder, make sure you visit and ask to discuss the health tests of the parents.
+Spread the word among friends and family.
+And if you find puppies online, do some careful checking to make sure they are not puppy mill pups

 These health tests are very important as they can inform you about any health risks your puppy could inherit.
 A responsible breeder will share these results with you.